pnpm/pnpm.io/docs/uninstall.md

 ## Removing the globally installed packages

-Before removing the pnpm CLI, it might make sense to remove all globall packages that were installed by pnpm.
+Before removing the pnpm CLI, it might make sense to remove all global packages that were installed by pnpm.

 To list all the global packages, run `pnpm ls -g`.
 There are two ways to remove the global packages: